chocoteam/choco-solver/paper/paper.md

 It is the combination of the selected constraints that defines the problem to be solved.
 The problem is solved by alternating space reduction (usually by a depth-first search) and propagation, thus ensuring the completeness of the approach.
+This standard usage can be extended in different ways, for example, by hybridisation with local search, Boolean satisfiability or linear programming techniques.

+# Statement of need
+For constraint programming to be used successfully, it is essential to have a library that incorporates the latest advances in the field, while ensuring reliability, performance and responsiveness.
+This was also the motivation for the creation of `Choco-solver` :  providing state-of-the-art algorithms and high resolution performance while offering ease of use and development, all in a free and open-source library.

+## Achievement
+With 20 years of development, `Choco-solver` is now a stable, flexible, extensible, powerful, and user-friendly library.
+There is a community of users and contributors who actively participate in improving the library.
+In addition, `Choco-solver` relies on software quality standards (unit and performance tests, continuous integration, code review, etc.) and frequent updates are made.
+Finally, the choice of Java as programming language makes the integration of the library simple
+into both academic and industrial projects.

 # Features and Functionality